mitchallen/connection-grid-square/README.md

 ### Version 0.1.8

-* updated to latest version of grid-square
+* updated to latest version of grid-square and connection-grid-core
+* updated test coverage to 100%

 ### Version 0.1.7